Augustinian roots of Reformation worship

 Books have been written chronicling the Reformation and its impact on the arts and humanities, so it’s impossible to give an exhaustive treatment of the subject in this space.
 But I hope to present at least an adequate demonstration of how the movement has survived in its influence on music styles, far beyond liturgy and church music, that modern listeners of many different worldviews still enjoy.

 Musical tradition was interwoven with religion in the ancient world, so the Medieval and Renaissance periods inevitably informed the faith and practice of the Reformation movement, just as the Reformation contributed to the evolution of music in the centuries that followed.
-As a monk of the Augustinian order, Luther’s ideals about music were grounded in the preceding 1,100 years of tradition, going as far back as Augustine and Boethius.
+As a monk of the Augustinian order, Luther’s ideals about music were grounded in the preceding 1,100 years of tradition, going as far back as the rudimentary ideals of Augustine and Boethius.
 The Great Tradition of theologians and philosophers in the Middle Ages provided Luther with a baseline of nomenclature and theory from which to define music and also practice it.
 Like Augustine, Luther perceived music as a donum Dei, or Gift of God.
 That is, “he believed it had a palliative and uplifting effect on the human character, placing second only to theology in importance.”
 [Bach and Luther, Commentary, Notes, Text, Melodies, David Hildner, pg.
 6]

 Luther probably studied Boethius, particularly book one of his five-part treatise De institutione musica, or “Principles of Music.”
 This sixth-century Roman philosopher delineated between three types of music: “The first is music of the spheres [mundana]; the second is music of the body [humana]; and the third [is] that which made by certain instruments [instrumentalis], for example, the kithara or the aulos and others which assist with songs.”
 [Thesaurus Musicarum Latinarum] The “music of the spheres” is a metaphysical term referring to a sort of unheard-of music that expresses celestial harmony (that which is referenced in the early 20th-century hymn, “This Is My Father’s World.”).
 The “music of the body is a harmony” that unites body and soul.
 Music by instruments is that which we conventionally think of as music.